frankkienl/BronyMLPBlindBagGuide_OLD/README.md

 APK: https://github.com/frankkienl/BronyMLPBlindBagGuide/blob/master/MLPBlindBagGuide/MLPBlindBagGuide.apk

+This app does *not* require internet-connection or flash-player.

 This application is made by FrankkieNL and Fluffikens.
-The original (flash) application is made by Jaroslav Vozar.
+The original (flash) application is made by Jaroslav Vozar.= Images by:
-Images by:
 Remmy, Sarah G, Tropical_Sunset, Collec-Jcg, Strawberryreef.com, Hasbro, Mlp4merch.tumbler.com, Leddaq
 Links: